kaplantm/react-native-mastermind-game/readme.md

 - then logic to check guess
 - then ui updates for solved state
 - add error boundary
+- auto scroll to bottom of guesslist

 * could add high scores screen later (async storage)
 * could add difficulty setting screen later (maybe try context?)
 * should change score boxes to children of row in parent component instead of using if in pegbox

+- FIX WIN STATE (USING HAS WON)